Spymonkey: Stiff

 Spymonkey's first play, Stiff, a comedy set in a funeral parlour, was first performed in 1998.
 Toby Park is Forbes Murdston, a pompous tragedian.
 After the death of his wife, Murdston has written a sentimental melodrama to express his grief, but he has made the mistake of hiring an enthusiastic, but incompetent, troupe of actors to perform in it.
 Stephan Kreiss is Mr Keller, the officious Teutonic embalmer, obsessed with organ donor cards.
 Aitor Basauri is Alfredo Graves, the overzealous Spanish pall-bearer.
 Petra Massey is Mandy Bandy, the dementedly romantic receptionist and make-up artiste.
 Murdston's attempts to stage his play are continually undermined by the three, and his frustration rises, to great comic effect, throughout the show.

 In his Rose Bruford dissertation, Mathew Baynton looked at one scene in order to describe the 'multi-layered dynamic' of Spymonkey's work:

 'Forbes has come to discuss the funeral arrangements for his late wife.
-Perhaps this is why Petra's clown, Amanda Bandy, has decided she can improve the show by playing a love scene – she thinks, ‘the audience don’t want to be depressed by a scene about funeral arrangements, they want a classic love story!’ or perhaps she is simply out to impress any agents in the audience, using each scene to show off another side of her versatile acting range....Forbes tries to cut in at first but soon loses his patience...and eventually resigns to her whim, taking the ring she thrusts at him and leaving.
+Perhaps this is why Petra's clown, Amanda Bandy, has decided she can improve the show by playing a love scene – she thinks, "the audience don't want to be depressed by a scene about funeral arrangements, they want a classic love story!" or perhaps she is simply out to impress any agents in the audience, using each scene to show off another side of her versatile acting range....Forbes tries to cut in at first but soon loses his patience...and eventually resigns to her whim, taking the ring she thrusts at him and leaving.
 The whole scene had been a spontaneous choice for Mandy Bandy, and a complete surprise to Forbes.
 Here we have the multi-layered dynamic of a Spymonkey show – The actors are playing clowns who are playing characters.'

 Reviewing the play in The Times in 2001, Donald Hutera wrote, 'The smartly silly inventions of a superbly skilful cast levitated me into a state of snickering convulsing and literally teary-eyed happiness.'

-The set, props and costumes were designed by Lucy Bradridge, who has since worked on every Spymonkey production.
+The set, props and costumes were designed by Lucy Bradridge, who has since worked on every Spymonkey production except A Christmas Carol in 2018.